Sustainable design: Sustainable architecture

 Sustainable architecture is the design of sustainable buildings.
-Sustainable architecture attempts to reduce the collective environmental impacts during the production of building components, during the construction process, as well as during the lifecycle of the building (heating, electricity use, carpet cleaning etc.) This design practice emphasizes efficiency of heating and cooling systems; alternative energy sources such as solar hot water, appropriate building siting, reused or recycled building materials; on-site power generation - solar technology, ground source heat pumps, wind power; rainwater harvesting for gardening, washing and aquifer recharge; and on-site waste management such as green roofs that filter and control stormwater runoff.
-This requires close cooperation of the design team, the architects, the engineers, and the client at all project stages, from site selection, scheme formation, material selection and procurement, to project implementation.
-This is also called a charrette.
+It seeks to reduce environmental impacts associated with building materials, construction, operation, maintenance and end-of-life processes.
+Relevant strategies include efficient heating and cooling systems, alternative energy sources such as solar hot water, appropriate siting, reused or recycled materials, on-site power generation such as solar technology, ground-source heat pumps and wind power, rainwater harvesting for irrigation, washing and aquifer recharge, and on-site waste management measures such as green roofs that filter and control stormwater runoff.
+These strategies require cooperation among clients, architects, engineers and other members of the design team from site selection and concept design through procurement and implementation.